A Look At The Hong Kong Tennis Open 2024 Prize Money On Offer

 How much prize money is on offer at the Hong Kong Tennis Open 2024?

 Being an ATP Tour 250 series event, the prize money offered at the Hong Kong Tennis Open is less than most other ATP Tour events.
-According to reports, the total prize money pot at the Hong Kong Tennis Open 2024 stands at USD 661,585 (approximately HKD 5.2 million).
+According to reports, the total prize money pot at the Hong Kong Tennis Open 2024 stands at USD 661,585 (approximately RM 3 million).

 Carlos Alcaraz Vs. Novak Djokovic: A Rivalry For The Ages